-In 2021, volumetric benefits were generated by nine Meta-supported water restoration projects implemented across six watersheds in which data centers with high or extremely high water risk are located.
-These projects have been completed in collaboration with more than 20 partner organizations, including NGOs, government agencies, and private firms.
-Together, adjusted for Meta's cost-share, the projects represent a volumetric water benefit of 2,335,672 cubic meters (617,019,144 gallons) for 2021.
+In 2022, volumetric benefits were generated by eleven Meta-supported water restoration projects implemented across six watersheds in which data centers with medium to high water risk are located.
+These projects have been completed in collaboration with a wide range of partner organizations, including NGOs, government agencies, and private firms.
+Together, adjusted for Meta's cost-share, the projects represent a volumetric water benefit of 2,351,562 cubic meters (621,217,041 gallons) for 2022.
 These projects provide a variety of additional benefits beyond their volumetric contributions, including strengthened water security, improved water quality, habitat creation, and erosion prevention.

-These projects, as well as other funded projects anticipated to begin generating volumetric benefits in the years ahead, are described below, organized by the watershed within which they occur.
+These projects, as well as other funded projects anticipated to begin generating volumetric benefits in the years ahead, are described below, organized by the watershed they impact.

-Columbia River | Prineville Data Center
+Columbia River | Prineville Data Center and Kuna Data Center

-The Columbia River Basin, within which the Prineville Data Center is located, extends across the northwestern United States and into Canada, covering large portions of Oregon, Washington, Idaho, and Montana.
+The Columbia River Basin, within which the Prineville and Kuna Data Centers are located, extends across the northwestern United States and into Canada, covering large portions of Oregon, Washington, Idaho, and Montana.
 The watershed faces high interannual variability in water supply and availability, and concerns over flooding and water quality.
-Water demand in excess of reliable supply also contributes to high baseline water stress in the basin.
-This context contributes to a high water risk in this region.
-Meta has funded two groundwater recharge and storage projects within the Columbia River Basin, the Ingram Meadow Restoration and the Pineville Aquifer Storage and Recharge project (Figure 2).
-In 2021, these projects provided a volumetric benefit of 100,057 m3 (26,432,258 gallons) for the Columbia River basin.
+Water demand in excess of reliable supply also contributes to water stress in the basin.
+Meta has funded three projects within the Columbia River Basin (Figure 2).
+The Ingram Meadow Restoration and the Prineville Aquifer Storage and Recharge project provided a combined volumetric benefit of 114,088 m3 (30,138,987 gallons) for the Columbia River basin in 2022.
+These projects are both associated with the Prineville Data Center.
+Farther upstream, the Kuna Data Center is rated as having a medium water risk based on its local context.
+The Alta Harris Creek Side Channel is not yet complete, but in future years, it is expected to provide benefits in the Columbia River basin, in the vicinity of the Kuna Data Center.